-Mr. Hehmeyer is admitted to practice in Pennsylvania and Washington State and has represented clients in: Maine, New Hampshire, Massachusetts, New York, New Jersey, Delaware, Ohio, Wisconsin, Illinois, Michigan, Florida, Georgia, Texas, Louisiana, North Carolina, California, Arizona, and Colorado.
-Mr. Hehmeyer also is admitted to practice in the Third Circuit Court of Appeals and in the United States District Courts for the Eastern, Middle and Western Districts of Pennsylvania.
+Mr. Hehmeyer is admitted to practice in Pennsylvania and Washington State and has represented clients in Maine, New Hampshire, Massachusetts, New York, New Jersey, Delaware, Ohio, Wisconsin, Illinois, Michigan, Florida, Georgia, Texas, Louisiana, North Carolina, California, Arizona, and Colorado.
+Mr. Hehmeyer also is admitted to practice in the Third Circuit Court of Appeals and the United States District Courts for the Eastern, Middle and Western Districts of Pennsylvania.

 $14 million settlement for pediatric malpractice

 When an honors student died mysteriously in the hospital after months of inpatient treatment for gastrointestinal symptoms, her parents turned to Chuck Hehmeyer to find out why.
 Tragically, her physicians had made the wrong initial diagnosis and then performed the wrong type of surgery.
 Ignoring the signs of her deteriorating condition, her doctors never reexamined their diagnosis while she slowly and painfully wasted away until she died.
 As part of the settlement, the hospital instituted new patient safety procedures to help ensure that this never happened to another child.